 FINDING 4P: Prineville has specifically identified the need for large vacant industrial properties in the last Plan update.
-Recent data center development has consumed the prime vacant large lot sites and the city now has a need to replenish these consumed lands.
-The subject property is adjacent to these consumed lands and has access to the same existing and planned infrastructure to serve industrial uses.
-Staff finds that the characteristics of the UGB amendment site make it ideally suited to meet the stated need for industrial land.
+Recent data center development has consumed prime vacant large lot sites and the city now has a need to replenish these consumed lands and to meet the industrial land need established in the Comprehensive Plan update.
+The subject property is adjacent to recently developed industrial lands which are served by infrastructure designed to to serve industrial uses.